What is a Foreign Limited Liability Company?

 There may also be legal problems, such as being unable to defend your business in court or bring suit when terms of your contracts are violated.

-In short, this is a case where it is absolutely better to spend the time and register your business correctly.
+In short, this is a case where it is absolutely better to spend the time and register your business correctly even if it takes some time to form your LLC.
 It may take some extra time and money, but in the long run it’s the wisest choice for your business.

 What Other Things Do You Need To Do When You Become a Foreign LLC?